macstadium/orka-tekton/README.md

 ## Storing your credentials

-The provided `Tasks` are configured to look for two Kubernetes secrets that store your credentials: `orka-creds` for the Orka user and `orka-ssh-creds` for the SSH credentials.
+The provided `Tasks` look for two Kubernetes secrets that store your credentials: `orka-creds` for the Orka user and `orka-ssh-creds` for the SSH credentials.
 In the current setup, both secrets have `username` and `password` keys.

-These defaults are provided for convenience and you can change them via [`Task` parameters](#Configuring-Secrets-and-Config-Maps).
+These defaults exist for convenience and you can change them via [`Task` parameters](#Configuring-Secrets-and-Config-Maps).

 ### Script setup

-You need to create Kubernetes secrets to store the Orka user credentials and the SSH credentials for the base image.
+You need to create Kubernetes secrets to store the Orka user credentials and the base image's SSH credentials.

 To create a Kubernetes secret in the `default` namespace of your cluster, run the following commands: